Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What should you do if you get bitten by a dog?

-After washing the bitten area, go to the nearest hospital immediately for tetanus prophylaxis and anti-rabies shots.
-X-rays may also be taken to check for fractures, especially if the dog that attacked you was of a large breed.
+If the wound is bleeding heavily, consider applying a tourniquet above the wound and then elevate the bitten area.
+This can help reduce blood flow and prevent blood loss.
+After washing the wound, immediately go to the nearest hospital for tetanus prophylaxis and anti-rabies shots.
+X-rays may also be taken to check for fractures, especially if the dog that attacked you was a large breed.
 If there are signs of a fracture, splinting may be recommended.

 In addition to cleaning the wound with wound irrigation or debridement, medications will be prescribed for pain, inflammation, and infection prevention.